 14th, 15th & 16th Districts: Rudolfsheim & Ottakring

 The 15th and 16th Districts with their patrician houses (situated between the Gürtel and the Wienerwald, west of the city center) were all built at the same time as the Ringstraße; but today, housing conditions are very poor (lots of flats still don't have indoor bathrooms).
-In the hilly part of Ottakring, you will find some beautiful old villas, as well as Schloss Wilhelminenberg and Villa Aurora
+In the hilly part of Ottakring, you will find some beautiful old villas, including Schloss Wilhelminenberg .

 17th, 18th & 19th Districts: Hernals, Währing & Döbling